 Potentially Significant Impact Potentially Significant Unfess Mitigation Incorporated Less Than Significant Impact No Impact

 d.
 Have sufficient water supplies available to serve the project from existing entitlements and resource, or are new or expanded entitlements needed?
 V

-Re : Response:
+Re : sponse:

-The proposed Ordinance is not expected to result in an increase in single-family residential development which would require new sources of water supplies or expanded entitlements.
-Future increases in demand for water in the City of Los Angeles are proposed to be met primarily by purchasing additional water from Metropolitan Water District (MWD).
-The Department of Water and Power reports that deficiencies in the ability of the water system to provide domestic water supply to Los Angeles.
+wor the Dis e proposed Ordinance is not expected to result in uld require new sources of water supplies or expar City of Los Angeles are proposed to be met prima trict (MWD).
+The Department of Water and Power vide domestic water supply to Los Angeles. nded entitlem arily by purch ents.
+Future incre asing additional w eases in dema ater from Metr nd for water in opolitan Water

 Mit igation:

 No ne.

 e.
 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
 0 V

 Re: sponse;

-The proposed Ordinance will not result in an increase in the potential for new home construction, and therefore would not result in increased demand on the City's wastewater treatment facilities.
-However, if necessary, individual single-family projects may be delayed by the Department of Building and Safety until adequate service can be provided.
+wo: ind e proposed Ordinance will not result in an increase uld not result in increased demand on the City ividual single-family projects may be delayed by th he provided. 's wastewate er treatment facilit ies.
+However, if necessary,

 Mit igation:

 No ne.

 f.
 Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? ٥ V

-Response:
+Re sponse: •

-The proposed Ordinance will not result in an increase the potential for new home construction, and therefore would not result in increased demand on the City's landfill capacity.
-However, if necessary, individual single-family projects may be delayed by the Department of Building and Safety until adequate service can be provided.
+wo e proposed Ordinance will not result in an increa uld not result in increased demand on the City's lan jects may be delayed by the Department of Building dfill capacity.
+However, if neces ssary, individu al single-family

 Mit gation:

-None.
+No ne.

 g.
 Comply with federal, state, and local statutes and regulations related to solid waste? ~

 Re sponse: